 Call for Papers

-The University of Central Lancashire will host the 4th International Conference on Modern Foreign Languages, Linguistics and Literature on 1st June 2016.
-Our keynote speaker will be Dr Oksana Afitska (University of Sheffield).
-The conference is open to postgraduate and early-career researchers (within 7 years of completion of their PhD) who would like to present their research on any area that falls within modern foreign languages, linguistics and literature.
+The University of Central Lancashire will host the 4th International Conference on Modern Foreign Languages, Linguistics and Literature on 1st June 2017.
+Our keynote speakers will be Dr Oksana Afitska (University of Sheffield) and Dr Gee Macrory (Manchester Metropolitan University).
+The conference is open to postgraduate and early-career researchers (within 5-7 years of completion of their PhD) who would like to present their research on any area that falls within modern foreign languages, linguistics and literature.

 Paper submission guidelines